Best practices guide

-If you are at home, ask others on your network to read a book, watch a DVD, or play a board game instead of playing videogames or streaming content (via Netflix, etc).
-Streaming services use a lot of bandwidth, which leave less bandwidth for you and will slow down your event experience.
+If you are at home, ask others on your internet network to read a book, watch a DVD, or play a board game instead of playing videogames or streaming content (via Netflix, etc).
+Streaming services use a lot of bandwidth, leaving less bandwidth for you and slowing down your event experience.

 Close all the other tabs and software on your computer/device, so that you are only using it for the event itself.
 Don’t multitask!